acefei/ace-osinstaller/README.md

 #### Build your own ipxe.iso (rename osinstaller.iso for distinction)
 ```
+# SERVER_ADDR used to find chainload.ipxe, answerfiles which are created in output dir.
 # Specified a IP for fetching chainload.ipxe over HTTP.
 If bypass this variable, it will use default IP
 make iso SERVER_ADDR=http://<server ip>